kalamu/cms-admin-bundle/README.md

-# Interface admin de Kalamu
+# Kalamu / CMS Admin Bundle

-Ce bundle apporte les fonctionnalités d'administration de Kalamu.
-La seul vocation de ce bundle est de fournir l'interface à un webmaster pour gérer le contenu.
+This bundle is used to provide the administration interface of Kalamu CMS.

-Ce bundle est basé sur Sonata Admin.
+The interface is based on Sonata Admin.